MicrosoftDocs/Viva/Viva/insights/personal/includes/insights-community.md

 ms.subservice: viva-insights
 ---

-*To connect with other Viva Insights users and share your experiences, contribute and receive support for common questions, and stay up to date on the latest features and tools, visit our [Viva Insights community](https://community.vivainsights.microsoft.com/t5/Viva-Insights-blogs/bg-p/viva-insights-blog).*
+**Viva Insights community** – To connect with other Viva Insights users and share your experiences, contribute and receive support for common questions, and stay up to date on the latest features and tools, visit our [Viva Insights community](https://community.vivainsights.microsoft.com/t5/Viva-Insights-blogs/bg-p/viva-insights-blog).